rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-30-54d5dcc0daf50fea-suspension-of-trading-in-bonds-of-state-bank-of-india.md

 stocks:
 - SBIN
 tags:
-- trading-suspension
-- bonds
+- at1-bonds
-- debt-market
+- bond
-- redemption
+- debt-securities
 - interest-payment
 - record-date
+- redemption
-- at1-bonds
+- suspension
 title: Suspension of Trading in Bonds of State Bank of India
 ---